xdividr/dreamcloud-docs/source/dreamobjects/tutorials/how-to-use-transmit-with-dreamobjects.rst

 and WebDAV connections.
 The client is a shareware so it's free to evaluate but after the trial period is over you’re limited to seven-minute sessions.

-This guide describes how to use Transmit to mount your DreamObject buckets.
+This guide describes how to use Transmit to mount your DreamObjects buckets.

 For more information, please visit the Transmit website: